electricbookworks/electric-book-workflow/README.md

 ## The repo structure

-The framework repo's folders and files follow the [standard Jekyll structure](http://jekyllrb.com/docs/structure/): in the root are `_include`, `_layouts` and `css` folders, and `_config.yml` and `index` files.
+A repo contains a series of related books.
+A repo's folders and files follow the [standard Jekyll structure](http://jekyllrb.com/docs/structure/): in the root are `_include`, `_layouts` and `css` folders, and `_config.yml` and `index` files.
 The HTML snippets in `_includes` and `_layouts` should be enough for most simple books.
 But every case will be different, and you may have to make additions to suit your project.
 This is especially the case for the CSS.

-One framework repo can hold one or many books (for instance all the books in a series, since all books in a collection may use the same CSS).
-Each book's content is in its own folder in the root.
+One repo can hold one or many books (for instance all the books in a series, which use the same CSS).
+Each book's content is usually in its own folder in the root.

+> Pro tip: You could also store several series in one repo, each series with its own set of Jekyll files, and a single `_prose.yml` configuration in the root folder for all series subfolders.
+This is only useful if you don't need a live staging site or previews with GitHub Pages, since each Jekyll setup must be in its own repo for GitHub Pages to work out of the box.)

-In the framework repo, we have `book-one` as an example with a few sample files in it.
-In each file's YAML header, we specify the style to use – that is, how will this section of the book look?
+In this template repo, we have `book-one` as an example book with a few sample files in it.
+In each file's YAML header we specify the book-part `style` to use – that is, what kind of book-part is this?
 (That `style` YAML sets the class of the output HTML's `<body>` element.
-We use these to control CSS and page structure.)
+We use that class to control CSS and page structure.)

+Our template book's parts and their `style` settings:

 | Book section      | Sample file               | Style in YAML   |
 |-------------------|---------------------------|------------------|